 - Packaging and Printing: ITC’s Packaging and Printing division operates manufacturing facilities at Haridwar and Chennai and services domestic and export markets.

 - Information Technology: ITC operates through its fully owned subsidiary ITC Infotech India Limited, which is a SEI CMM Level 5 company.

 Now that we have studied about product and services of ITC, let’s move forward to find out the company’s financials to understand how healthy the company it.

 ITC is a large-cap company with market capitalization of over 410,000 crores.
 It is currently trading at a PE of 39 against the industry PE of 40.5.
 The return on equity (ROE) for the last 3 is above 25%.

 Let’s first look at the annual results of ITC.

 The annual results are showing a good yearly growth of ITC.

 ITC has been maintaining a healthy average dividend payout of 57.86% for last 3 years.
-Although dividends are not a criteria to choose best stocks for long term investment in India, however a good consistent dividend is a sign of a healthy company.
+Although dividends are not criteria to choose best stocks for long term investment in India, however, a good consistent dividend is a sign of a healthy company.